- UCAS Code: M117

 What you’ll study

-This is an accelerated programme for graduates from other disciplines.
-You'll study a three-year LLB condensed into two years.
+This is an accelerated programme for graduates from other disciplines and you’ll enter into year two of the degree.

 Depending on performance, there may be an opportunity for you to proceed to an Honours year.

 You'll study the same curriculum as LLB Law (Scots) in the first year and then you can go on to study English law subjects in the Summer school between years 1 & 2.

 This course covers the core subjects required by the Law Society of Scotland as well as regulatory bodies in England/Wales and Northern Ireland.
 Please note that the route to qualification in England/Wales is currently changing.
 Take a look at the Careers tab for further details.

 (Scots) Criminal Law, Law & Society, Legal Methods, Legal Process, Public Law 1, (Scots) Voluntary Obligations: Contract & promise, (Scots) Domestic Relations.